Skip to main content

 Renewing and maintaining eligibility

-To maintain your certified practice designation, you must:
+To maintain your certification, you must

-Re-applying for certified practice
+Re-applying for certification

 Fees